 I’ve posted a couple of updates on how things are going with my running program.
 Although March still has some time, I can say that it’s shaping up to be another solid month, except for an experience earlier this week which was a giant fail.

-I do all of my running at the gym, on a treadmill, and it works out very well.
+I do all of my running at the gym, on a treadmill.
+For me, this works out very well.
 I don’t get bored.
 I find it challenging, and I don’t mind the drive and all that.

 Still, I was tempted to give an outdoor run a try, and after my wife came back from her second one of the year and talked about how great it was to be outside, and just be able to go, I figured I’d give a small outdoor run a chance.